hyper63/free/README.md

 ## Acknowledgements

-The core code for this library was initiated from code shared by Brian Londorf in a course from frontend masters.
+The core code for this library was initiated from code shared by Brian Lonsdorf in a course from frontend masters.
 If you want to learn more about functional programming in javascript check it out: https://frontendmasters.com/courses/hardcore-js-v2/